dnnsoftware/Dnn.Platform.Samples.Mvc/README.md

 DotNetNuke.Web.Mvc

-The nuget packages can be downloaded from our public Nuget server (no credetials needed)
+The nuget packages can be downloaded from our public Nuget server (no credentials needed)

 https://build.dnnsoftware.com/guestAuth/app/nuget/v1/FeedService.svc/